St. Rita of Cascia High School: History

 In 1990 the St. Rita Campus moved from 63rd and Claremont Avenue to its current location at 7740 S. Western Avenue.
 Prior to St. Rita's renting of the new campus, it had been home to another Catholic high school, Quigley Seminary South High School.
 The Archdiocese of Chicago closed Quigley South prior to St. Rita's purchase of the property, returning the Chicago minor seminary to its original site at Archbishop Quigley Preparatory Seminary.
 At the time of the move, St. Rita had been preparing a renovation, but was forced to move when there was a concern over a new school opening on the property.
 The school's then principal stated: "We could not afford to let another high school open there.
 We felt that that would be such a threat to us that we would be in danger of closing."
 The original campus was sold to the Chicago Board of Education for US$1.8 million.
 The original campus is now the site of Claremont Academy Elementary School.

 In 1993 a new president-principal model was adopted for the school.
 Michael J. O'Connor, O.S.A. became the school's first president.
 O'Connor appointed Joseph F. Bamberger as principal.
 In the year 2000 Thomas McCarthy O.S.A. was then named the second president and the first alumnus to be president of St. Rita High School.
 In the spring of 2002 McCarthy became President-Principal after Joseph F. Bamberger retired.
 In 2007, Sally Deenihan became not only the twelfth principal in the school's history, but also its first female principal.

-In 2012, the school announced that Ernest Mrozek would be the new high school President, a position he still holds today.
+In 2012, the school announced that Ernest Mrozek would be the new high school President, a position he held until 2016.
 Father Thomas McCarthy, O.S.A., continued to serve as both the chairman and the chaplain of the school; he also focused on his new position for the Augustinian Order's new Director of Vocations.
+In 2023, Deacon John Donahue J.D., ED.D. was named President.
+In 2025, the school gained international recognition upon the election of Pope Leo XIV as the first American born Pope.
+Leo XIV is a Chicago native who previously taught at St. Rita.